Wrist arthroscopy: Medical uses

-There are several therapeutic wrist arthroscopy indications, in this article the focus will be on the TFCC-lesion, the SL-lesion, the dorsal ganglion resection and the distal radius fracture.
+There are several therapeutic wrist arthroscopy indications.
+This article will focus on the TFCC-lesion, SL-lesion, dorsal ganglion resection and distal radius fracture.

 TFCC lesion

-The Triangular Fibrocartilage Complex (TFCC) is a fibrous structure covering both the radiocarpal and distal radioulnar joint.
+The triangular fibrocartilage complex (TFCC) is a fibrous structure covering both the radiocarpal and distal radioulnar joint.
 Tears in this ligament occur commonly after a person falls or secondary to a wrist fracture.
 Abnormalities in the TFCC are classified with the Palmer Classification, which divides the tears in a traumatic or degenerative stage.
-Both stages of TFCC tears are treatable with an arthroscopic intervention, although the degenerative stage is operated according to the "Arthroscopic wafer procedure".
+Both stages of TFCC tears are treatable with an arthroscopic intervention, although the degenerative stage is operated on with the arthroscopic wafer procedure.
 In this procedure, the surgeon debrides the TFCC and a limited part of the ulnar head.
 If the patient has a Class 1 TFCC tear, a different arthroscopic technique is used.
 Damaged tissue will be debrided until fresh edges are available for arthroscopic repair.
 Good to excellent results have been reported on TFCC Class 1B repair for 85-90% of the patients.
-And 90% of the results for the Arthroscopic wafer procedure were good to excellent.
+90% of the results for the arthroscopic wafer procedure were good to excellent.

 Scapholunate and lunotriquetral instability

 The initial treatment of patients with a suspected tear of the scapholunate and lunotriquetral interosseous ligament is a splint of the wrist.
 If the pain and instability persists, one could undergo an open surgery to reconstruct the scapholunate ligament.
 The lunotriquetral shear test may also be used.
-Arthroscopy is until today in an experimental stage but research suggest that in the near future it will be a reasonable alternative for open surgery due to faster recovery time.
+Arthroscopy is still in an experimental stage, but research suggest that in the near future it will be a reasonable alternative for open surgery due to faster recovery time.
 For a tear in the lunotriquetral ligament, arthroscopic debridement is the prime treatment with a loss or reduction of symptoms of 78-100%.

 Dorsal ganglion resection

-28 to 58% of the dorsal ganglia resolve spontaneously, still some patients choose to undergo cosmetic intervention for resection of the ganglion when non-operative treatment failed.
+28 to 58% of the dorsal ganglia resolve spontaneously, but some patients choose to undergo cosmetic intervention for resection of the ganglion when non-operative treatment fails.
 Some examples of this non-operative treatment are immobilization through a splint or aspiration of the ganglion with or without injection of a steroid.
 In some cases the ganglia are associated with serious loss of wrist function or weakness in the affected finger, which makes a surgical intervention highly indicated.

 Resection of dorsal ganglion are still widely treated with open surgery.
 However, recent studies show that treatment with an arthroscopic intervention is a reasonable alternative.
 Arthroscopic intervention has the advantages of smaller incisions, faster recovery of wrist function and less pain postoperative.
 Overall outcome of arthroscopy is not superior to the outcome in open surgery.
 Recurrence rates and final wrist function are similar.